Oil City, Pennsylvania: Laytonia, Cottage Hill, Imperial City, and Leetown

 Edwin L. Drake drilled the first commercially successful oil well in nearby Titusville on August 27, 1859.
 Oil was struck on the Downing farm south of the river by Phillips & Vanusdall in April 1861.
 Oil City had fewer than six families living there in 1859.
 The discovery of oil changed that.
 By 1868, a number of boomtowns had emerged in the region, including Oil City, Petroleum Center, Pithole, Rynd Farm, and Titusville.
 By 1860, the oil trade was far and away the dominant industry in the Oil City area.
 A machine shop (which constructed pipe fittings), warehouses, and other industrial structures were built on the west side of Oil Creek.
 Barges were used to transport oil down Oil Creek and into Oil City, where it was transferred to steamboats or bulk barges to continue on to Pittsburgh and other locations.

 In 1859, Nevins sold his property to the Michigan Rock Oil Company, which built Main Avenue, platted an unnamed town around it, and erected a few buildings.
-On March 26, 1863, Henry Bastian sold his land to William L. Lay.
-Lay established a ferry near what is now the foot of Central Avenue.
-Lay platted a town of 80 lots near his ferry's landing on the south shore, and named the town Laytonia (sometimes referred to as "Laytona" or "Latona").
+On March 26, 1863, Henry Bastian sold his land to William L. Lay, who established a ferry near what is now the foot of Central Avenue.
+He platted a town of 80 lots near his ferry's landing on the south shore, and named the town Laytonia (sometimes referred to as "Laytona" or "Latona").
 The same year, Charles Haines and Joseph Martin bought out the Hassons (who had continued to farm their land), and graded Grove Avenue.
 The two built a number of homes along the street, calling their settlement Cottage Hill.
 The United Petroleum Farms Association purchased part of Cottage Hill as well as an adjoining 300 acre in 1864.
 The company subdivided the land into lots and swiftly built homes here.

 In 1865, Vandergrift, Forman & Company, a petroleum exploration firm, bought the property of a number of settlers around the north landing of Lay's Ferry and established a town the company called Imperial City.
 West of Laytonia, Charles Lee established a settlement called Leetown.